Jordan Brangers

-Jordan Brangers (born January 1, 1995) is an American professional basketball player.
-He played for South Plains College for two seasons before playing professionally in Germany.
+Jordan Brangers (born January 1, 1995) is an American basketball coach and a retired professional player.
+He played for South Plains College for two seasons before playing professionally in Germany and Mexico.

 High school career

 Brangers first played high school basketball for North Hardin High School in Radcliff, Kentucky.
 He transferred to Eastern High School in Louisville, Kentucky but dropped out before his graduation.
 Over three years later, he earned his General Educational Development (GED) degree, allowing him to attend college.

 College career

 After a one-year break from basketball, Brangers began attended St. Catharine College in Saint Catharine, Kentucky, which competed in the National Association of Intercollegiate Athletics (NAIA), but was ruled ineligible.
 He transferred to Motlow State Community College, a member of the National Junior College Athletic Association (NJCAA), but was sidelined again over eligibility issues.

 In the 2016–17 season, Brangers played basketball for South Plains College in Levelland, Texas, where he competed in the NJCAA.
 Through 34 games, he averaged 20.9 points, 3.1 rebounds, and 1.2 assists per game, shooting 46.2% from the three-point line.
 He broke the school record for three-pointers in a season, posting 151.
 On February 16, 2017, Brangers scored a career-high 38 points, with a school-record 10 three-pointers, in a 108–69 rout of New Mexico Military Institute.
 After leading South Plains to a third-place finish at the NJCAA Men's Division I Basketball Championship, he garnered NJCAA First-Team All-American honors.
 In addition, he was named Western Junior College Athletic Conference (WJCAC) and NJCAA Region 5 Player of the Year.

 Brangers averaged 16 points, 2.9 rebounds, and 2.3 assists per game, shooting 39.9% from three-point range, in 2017–18.
 On November 11, 2017, he matched his career-best of 38 points, with 10 three-pointers, in a 104–78 win over Coastal Bend College.
 He scored 38 points again on November 18, leading South Plains to a 100–79 victory over Collin College.
 Brangers was sidelined for the NJCAA Tournament with a staph infection in his knee, but his team still won the national championship.
 He earned All-Region 5 and NJCAA All-American honorable mention accolades.